Governor McDonnell signs charter school legislation on June 23, 2010, at Richmond’s Patrick Henry School of Sciences and Arts.

 - Board of Education Charter School Committee schedule and agendas

-- Local School Board Actions on Charter Applications
+- Local School Board Actions on Charter Applications that Have Been Denied

 The U.S. Department of Education’s (USED) Charter Schools Program (CSP) oversees several grant opportunities each year.
 Additional information is available on the USED website.